 Let’s start building a Master Resume.

-The following section will outline the key components of a resume, and provide examples best practices for writing these components.
+The following section will outline the key components of a resume, and provide examples, tips and best practices for writing these components.

 Your resume should first include the most important information - Your name!
 Your name should be the largest text on the page.
 The header also includes basic contact details and links to other relevant online profiles.